-- Conversations with local organisations in Govan
+- Local organisations in Govan

-- Conversations with businesses in Govan
+- Businesses in Govan

-- Conversations with the maritime industry
+- The maritime industry

-- Conversations with national bodies
+- National bodies

-CDPI initiated a design competition for final year architecture students to produce concepts and ideas for how Govan Graving Docks could be sympathetically regenerated.
+CDPI initiated a design competition for final year architecture students to produce concepts and ideas for how Govan Graving Docks could be regenerated.
 Govan Docks Regeneration Trust will be including the work that the students produce in our conversations and events looking at the future of the docks.

-Even if as we hope, the bid from Jim McColl and Ferguson Marine to bring the docks back into use for ship repair is successful, it will be important for Govan Docks Regeneration Trust to continue the conversation about what would happen if the docks were ever to close down again.
+Even if the bid from Jim McColl and Ferguson Marine to bring the docks back into use for ship repair is successful, it will be important for Govan Docks Regeneration Trust to continue the conversation about what would happen if the docks were ever to close down again.
 We hope and are optimistic that will never happen – but if it did then our aim would be to ensure the docks never again fall into the hands of speculative property developers.
 This would mean looking at alternative uses for the dry docks, suitable funding models to maintain them in working order while mothballed and potentially looking at options for community ownership.
 The design competition will be critical to help inform that conversation.